 More than one Thanksgiving a year?!

-Later during the 1600s thanksgiving became more common and so started to be annual events.
-But over the United States different days we observed by different communities.
+Later during the 1600s thanksgiving became more common and so started to be an annual event.
+But over the United States different days we observed in different communities.

 And some places may have more than one thanksgivings during the year.

 During the time of the American Revolutionary War (1775-83), Congress appointed may be more than one day to celebrate thanksgiving.

 They also noted which dates States should observe this during the year.

 It was not until the first president, George Washington, in 1789 proclaimed the first Thanksgiving Day.